How to deploy a token on Polygon in 3 steps (with no-code alternative)

 Here we have 3 elements: the AirDrop mode, the anti-bot and the anti-whale:

-• Airdrop mode: This option prevents your token from being exchanged until you specify otherwise, at no cost.
+- Airdrop : This option prevents your token traded until you specify otherwise; there is no cost involved.

-• Anti-bot: This tool applies a time limit per transaction to avoid the actions of bots sniper on your token.
+- bot: This tool enforces a time limit per transaction to preventsniper bots fromsniper your token.

-• Anti-Whale: This tool limits both the time between trades and the amount that can be made for each transaction, preventing the appearance of whales in the token trading.
+- Anti-Whale: This tool limits both the time interval between trades and the amount that can be traded per transaction, preventing whales from dominating trading of the token.

 The cost of creating a token on Polygon using Smithii Tools is 0.01 ETH plus gas fees, one of the lowest rates on the market.